Cami101/Taylor-Unswift/README.md

-This is the adaption code of Pade Approximation of LLMs base on the paper Taylor Unswift: Secured Weight Access for Large Language Models via Taylor Expansion.
+This is the adaption code of Padé Approximation of LLMs base on the paper Taylor Unswift: Secured Weight Access for Large Language Models via Taylor Expansion.

 ## Dependency